clawpack/pyclaw/doc/classes.rst

 check what Riemann solvers are available to use via the :mod:`~pyclaw.riemann` module.
 Once we have picked one out, we pass it to the solver via:

-**Comment: Fix the path to the Riemann solver package and pyclaw.riemann module**

 .. doctest::

     >>> from pyclaw import riemann